 Cats display an array of vocalizations for cat-human communication but when it comes to communicating with other cats, they give each other the silent treatment.
 In the world of cats this is not a bad thing, in fact, their world is rich with scent messages and stimuli which they are busy decoding every second.
 Imagine how rich their scent vocabulary must be to be able to establish their little cat hierarchies and time-sharing schedules in their multi-cat homes.
 Cats will generally avoid confrontation and would rather just leave a little scent message to their housemates to get a point across.
 They certainly do have lots to say to each other and in order to live happy and enriched lives with their feline housemates and people, they need a platform to communicate their feelings, viewpoints, and grievances.

-To this day I hear my mother’s voice in my head, chastising us for leaving the last few morsels of food on our plates.
+To this day I hear my mother’s voice in my head, reprimanding us kids for leaving the last few morsels of food on our plates.
 She used to make frozen food parcels for the homeless from good leftovers.
 The parcels were even personalized for those whom she knew had dogs and would be labeled, “for Terrance and McGuyver (his dog)”.
 This duo was one of our regulars and they used to sit on the curb enjoying whatever it was, that was once a family meal.
 In our home, food and water wastage were a big no-no.

 As a teenager, I used to roll my eyes and think what a nuisance they are, these vagabonds, who kept coming back like a colony of stray cats.
 Grumbling under my breath, I would be ordered to make them peanut butter sandwiches when there were no leftovers to give.
 How selfish was I, who thought that only my little bubble was all that mattered?

 Hello, friends!
 It’s me Sly Pie.
 You might be wondering why I’m sitting here in the catnip basket.
-Well, my friend Ollie told me that if I sit in the basket long enough, I will incubate the catnip seeds so that it will sprout quickly!
+Well, my friend Ollie told me that if I sit in the basket long enough, I will incubate the catnip seeds so that it will germinate quickly!
 I’m not quite sure about that but it’s worth a try.
 I’ll do anything for catnip!

 A survival guide for coping with trips to the vet from a senior cat.